edgi-govdata-archiving/edgi-scripts/README.md

 ### Convert Zoom timestamps for YouTube: `convert_transcript_timestamps.py`

-This script is used from the terminal to convert the Zoom chat transcript into a form that's friendly to post to YouTube video descriptions or comments.
+This script is used from the local workstation to convert the Zoom chat text transcript into a form that's friendly to post into YouTube video descriptions or comments.
 When the Zoom timestamps are shifted to account for when the recording started, then the timecodes will link directly to the spot in the video where the comment was made.

+This script is not run automatically.

+See commands

 **Usage**